afrovera/simple-app/README.md

 1. The application contacts EC2 Metadata URL and returns an availability zone from the backend instance.
 Each time the app responds with "hello" and back-end AZ.
 Test by performing GET against the /hello endpoint.
 2. The application is spread across 2 AWS regions.
 Test by performing GET against /hello endpoint from different regions from an EC2 instance in each region.
 The app will return "hello" and AZ of the closest region.
 3. Terminate an instance within the AZ.
 This will trigger the creation of another instance in the same AZ, but the availability of the service shouldn’t be interrupted.
 Bonus: use Chaos monkey.
 4. Inspect AWS Inspector reports.

+*Beanstalk instances are launched with SSM agent installed by default on 2018 Amazon LinuxAMIs.
+Use SSM agent to install and configure Inspector agent on Beanstalk-tagged instances.

+aws inspector create-resource-group --resource-group-tags key=Name,value=my_beanstalk_hosts

+*After execution of the above, create asessment template and run it.

-To perform security testing, use an authorized platform to simulate attacks.
+To perform application and network security testing with third-party tools, use an authorized platform to simulate attacks.
 This should generate GuardDuty findings and WAF metrics.

-5. Evaluate audits of CIS Config rules.
+5. Evaluate audits of CIS Config rules for account-wide compliance.

 What Should I Do Before Running My Project in Production?
 ------------------